Abdulqudus1234/HAYWHY-MD./README.md

 ##

-- *Suhail-Md is not made by `WhatsApp Inc.` Sometimes or misusing the bot might `ban` your `WhatsApp account!`*
+- *Haywhy-Md is not made by `WhatsApp Inc.` Sometimes or misusing the bot might `ban` your `WhatsApp account!`*
 - *In that case, I'm not responsible for banning your account.*
-- *Use Suhail-Md at your own risk by keeping this warning in mind.*
+- *Use Hwywhy-Md at your own risk by keeping this warning in mind.*